MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-core-capabilities.md

 A simple interface for actions and predictions allows bots to react when they have high confidence for taking action.
 Ambient presence lets bots learn intent, use prompts based on business logic, and generate responses.

-Thanks to our AI library, the prompt need only outline the actions supported by the bot, and supply a few-shot examples of how to employ those actions.
-We also use conversation-history to enable a more natural dialogue between the user and bot, such as *add cereal to groceries list*, followed by *also add coffee*, which should indicate that coffee is to be added to the groceries list.
+Thanks to our AI library, the prompt needs only to outline the actions supported by the bot, and supply a few-shot examples of how to employ those actions.
+Conversation history helps with a natural dialogue between the user and bot, such as *add cereal to groceries list*, followed by *also add coffee*, which should indicate that coffee is to be added to the groceries list.

 All entities are required parameters to actions.